 Dec 17, 1962: World, Meet Tony Williams

-Then there was the drummer, Anthony Tillman Williams, all of five days past his 17th birthday (born Dec 12, 1945 in Chicago) when the McLean engagement commenced.
+Then there was the drummer, Anthony Tillman Williams.
+He was all of five days past his 17th birthday (born Dec 12, 1945 in Chicago) when the McLean engagement commenced.
 There were other drummers available—Alan Dawson, Joe Riddick, Harold Layne—but Williams got the call.

 Williams later said he was 9 or 10 when he started playing drums, and he used to accompany his father, tenor saxophonist Tillman Williams, on jobs.
 His father took him to the Sunday jam sessions at Wally’s and the Big M when Tony was 12 and 13, and shortly before he turned 14, he was regularly gigging with saxophonist Sam Rivers, in a group with pianist Leroy Fallana and bassist Jimmy Towles.
 Hal Galper became the pianist, and Henry Grimes and then Phil Morrison the bassist.
 Williams worked with this group in 1960-61, before he was 16.
 Their home base was the Mt.
 Auburn Club 47, in Cambridge.
 It was probably about this time that Williams studied privately with Alan Dawson for about a year-and-a-half.

 Not everyone welcomed this drumming prodigy with open arms.
 Williams told Down Beat’s Don DeMicheal in 1965 about older musicians who wouldn’t let him sit in, or who would talk club owners out of hiring his group because they were too young.
 There was an establishment, and Williams wasn’t in it.
 Maybe, suggested DeMicheal, it was jealousy at work.